 In order to maintain or adjust the capital structure, the consolidated entity may adjust the amount of dividends paid to shareholders, return capital to shareholders, issue new shares or sell assets to reduce debt.

-The capital risk management policy remains unchanged from the 30 June 2010 report.
+The capital risk management policy remains unchanged for the current financial year.

 Note 17.
 Equity - dividends